microbiome/OMA/30_differential_abundance.md

 into the model.
 The latter term could be empirically estimated by the ratio of the library size to the microbial load.
 According to the authors, variations in this sampling fraction would bias differential abundance analyses if ignored.
-Furthermore, this method provides p-values, and confidence intervals for each taxon.
+Furthermore, this method provides p-values and confidence intervals for each taxon.
 It also controls the FDR and it is computationally simple to implement.